 But if you’re more hardcore (or want to be!), Ragnar also offers a trail relay.

 Think of the Ragnar Trail Relay as a gateway drug to trail running.
 First, round up eight friends who aren’t afraid to go off-road and rough it.
 Over two days, your team will take turns continuously running three different loops — one that’s hard, one that’s harder still, and one that’s just plain not easy — until everyone’s had three loops, close to a half-marathon’s distance.
-Then, you crash.
+Then, you crash having earned the title Ragnarian.

 In between loops, you’ll rest up at base camp in the Ragnar Village — basically a tent village filled with fellow runners, bonfires, and endless s’mores.
 Expect a grown-up summer camp vibe, all under one billion stars (you’re in the sticks, remember).

-And this summer, they’re coming for us.
+And at the end of this summer, they’re coming for us.
 Ragnar Trail Appalachians goes down at Big Bear Lake Camplands in West Virginia, about 40 minutes south of Ohiopyle (two hours from PGH).
 There, you’ll get to run wild over those fabled country roads (read: single-tracks) of WV.